ikuo-suyama/gwt/README.md

 # or
 gwt sw

-# Switch to specific worktree
+# Switch to specific worktree by path
 gwt switch /path/to/worktree

+# Switch to worktree by branch name
+gwt switch feature/auth
 ```

 **Note**: For directory switching to work, add shell integration (see below).